I have been asked many times to share our story, and I have done parts of it over the last couple of years.

 I had a natural delivery – VBAC too after being pressured into a c-section with the twins… so a big achievement in itself.
 I specifically requested no antibiotics to be given to either of us unless absolutely necessary… and it wasn’t needed – BONUS!
 (My research had taught me that AB’s during pregnancy and just after birth could lead to gut imbalances and reactions, so I fought hard for this).

-Just minutes old… photo credit to Jen Shipston from The Heart of Motherhood
+Just minutes old… photo credit to Jen Shipston from (at that stage) Nurtured by Jen, later transitioned to The Heart of Motherhood.

 One step forward, two steps back…